Code-Institute-Submissions/Room-Mode-Calculator/README.md

 ## UX Design

 On input of room dimensions to provide insight into:
-* Problematic distances on each room axis (nodes and antnodes).
+* Problematic distances on each room axis (nodes and antinodes).
   Displayed when individual room dimensions are selected.
 * The frequency of the room mode for each room dimension.
 * The corresponding musical note for each of the room nodes.